Industrial Gas Suppliers - Industrial LPG Cylinder – Bulk LPG

-This is why you must use the right type of cylinders and LPG cylinders should always be kept upright, so that only vapour is released.
+This is why you must use the right type of industrial LPG cylinder and industrial LPG cylinders should always be kept upright, so that only vapour is released.

-An upside-down vapour cylinder, or even one laying on its side, could release the LPG as a liquid.
+An upside-down vapour industrial LPG cylinder, or even one laying on its side, could release the LPG as a liquid.

 Industrial Gas Suppliers

-As industrial gas suppliers, we supply various welding and industrial gases including oxygen, acetylene, nitrogen, CO2, argon, welding gases and shielding gases, in addition to bulk LPG.
+As industrial gas suppliers, we supply various welding and industrial gases including oxygen, acetylene, nitrogen, CO2, argon, welding gases and shielding gases, in addition to industrial LPG cylinder and bulk LPG.